Automatically designing CNN architectures using genetic algorithm for image classification: Introduction

 \end{enumerate}

 The remainder of this paper is organized as follows.
-Firstly, the background is presented in Section~\ref{section_literature}.
+Firstly, related works and background are presented in Section~\ref{section_literature}.
 Then, the details of the proposed algorithm are documented in Section~\ref{section_algorithm}.
-Next, the experimental designs and experimental results are shown in Sections~\ref{section_exp_settings} and~\ref{section_exp_results}, respectively.
+Next, the experiment designs and experimental results as well as the analysis are shown in Sections~\ref{section_exp_settings} and~\ref{section_exp_results}, respectively.
 Finally, conclusions and future works are outlined in Section~\ref{section_conclusion}.